igor-korotenko/PlaceAutocompleteLibrary/ReadME.md

-PlaceAutoComple library project that contains view that has Google API Places as autocomplete suggestions.
+PlaceAutoComplete library project that contains view that has Google API Places as autocomplete suggestions.

 Dependencies: